-Sarah helps teams design, deliver and evaluate projects for positive impacts on women and others from socially disadvantaged groups
+Sarah leads and collaborates with project teams to deliver excellent results for women, and others from socially disadvantaged groups

 “I love listening to under-represented people and integrating their needs and aspirations into projects”

 To live well requires equal access to spaces, services and opportunities.

 Dr Sarah Hewat provides practical Gender/ GESI/ GEDSI advisory services across the project cycle.

 Her services will ensure that opportunities from your project will reach and empower women and other underrepresented or disadvantaged individuals.
 This may includes people living with disabilities, indigenous people, children and the elderly, and ethnic and sexual minorities.

 - Designing and delivering gender/GESI/GEDSI-focused projects for positive economic, health, sanitation, governance and other outcomes

 - providing a critical equity and inclusion lens to meet gender equality, disability and social inclusion (GESI/GEDSI) specific targets.